MicrosoftDocs/azure-devops-yaml-schema/task-reference/notation-v0.md

 **`caCertBundle`** - **Certificate Bundle File Path**<br>
 `string`.
 Optional.
 Use when `plugin = azureKeyVault && command = sign`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-A file with root and all intermediate certificates, starting from the root certificate, following the order in the certificate chain.
+The certificate bundle file with root and all intermediate certificates, starting from the root certificate, following the order in the certificate chain.
 <!-- :::editable-content-end::: -->
 <br>